Try This Simple Trick To Beat Your Public Speaking Anxiety

 For starters, you need to recognize that getting anxious about presenting is not a fear of public speaking, but of public humiliation.
 You’re worried about what people will think of you.
 Chances are, if you’re worried about speaking in front of a crowd, you’ll also be worried about singing, doing magic tricks, or throwing a baton on stage.

-To be fair, there are some tactics for mitigating your anxiety, but the most effective, in my experience, is a simple shift in mind-set: the realization that your fear is not about you at all.
-Ultimately, the success of a presentation has little to do what people think of you.
+To be fair, there are effective tactics for mitigating your anxiety– practicing your speech, for example–but the most effective way, in my experience, to attack it head-on is to realize that presenting your point is separate from presenting yourself.
+Ultimately, the success of your presentation has little to do what people think of you.
 It doesn’t hinge on how white your teeth are, how ironed your blouse is, or even how smart, knowledgeable, or confident you seem.
 Instead, it has everything to do with the answer to this question: Did you successfully deliver your point?

 Related: How To Get Straight To The Point No Matter What You’re Trying To Say

-Note: This article has been updated to clarify the author’s point of view on the distinction between mitigating anxiety and addressing it directly, and the difference between presenting your point and presenting yourself.